Turbo Pascal: Units

 Over the years, Borland enhanced not only the IDE, but also extended the programming language.
 A development system based on ISO standard Pascal requires implementation-specific extensions for the development of real-world applications on the platforms they target.
 Standard Pascal is designed to be platform-independent, so prescribes no low-level access to hardware- or operating system-dependent facilities.
-Standard Pascal also does not prescribe how a large program should be split into separate compilation units.
+Standard Pascal also does not prescribe how a large program should be split into separate compiling units.
 From version 4, Turbo Pascal adopted the concept of units from UCSD Pascal.
 Units were used as external function libraries, like the object files used in other languages such as FORTRAN or C.

-For example, the line uses crt; in a program included the unit called crt; the uses is the mechanism for using other compilation units. interface and implementation were the keywords used to specify, within the unit, what was (and what was not) visible outside the unit.
+For example, the line uses crt; in a program included the unit called crt; the uses is the mechanism for using other compiling units. interface and implementation were the keywords used to specify, within the unit, what was (and what was not) visible outside the unit.
 This is similar to the public and private keywords in other languages such as C++ and Java.

-Units in Borland's Pascal were similar to Modula-2's separate compilation system.
+Units in Borland's Pascal were similar to Modula-2's separate compiling system.
 In 1987, when Turbo Pascal 4 was released, Modula-2 was making inroads as an educational language which could replace Pascal.
 Borland, in fact, had a Turbo Modula-2 compiler, but only released it on CP/M (its user interface was almost identical to that of Turbo Pascal 1–3) with little marketing.
-A much improved DOS version was developed, but as Borland was unwilling to publish the results itself, the authors including Niels Jensen bought the rights and formed Jensen & Partners International to publish it as JPI TopSpeed Modula-2.
-Instead Borland chose to implement separate compilation in their established Pascal product.
+A much improved DOS version was developed, but as Borland was unwilling to publish the results, the authors including Niels Jensen bought the rights and formed Jensen & Partners International to publish it as JPI TopSpeed Modula-2.
+Instead Borland chose to implement separate compiling in their established Pascal product.

-Separate compilation was not part of the standard Pascal language, but was already available in UCSD Pascal, which was very popular on 8-bit machines.
+Separate compiling was not part of the standard Pascal language, but was already available in UCSD Pascal, which was very popular on 8-bit machines.
 Turbo Pascal syntax for units appears to have been borrowed from UCSD Pascal.
 Earlier versions of Turbo Pascal, designed for computers with limited resources, supported a "chain and execute" system of dynamic linking for separately compiled objects, similar to the system widely used in BASIC.
 Also, the language had a statement to include separate source code in a program when necessary, and overlaying was supported from TP3, but, as with overlays, chained objects had to fit into the original (limited) program memory space.
 As computing and storage facilities advanced, the ability to generate large EXE files was added to Turbo Pascal, with the ability to statically link and collectively load separately compiled objects.

 The .TPU files output by compiling a Turbo Pascal unit are tightly linked to the internal structures of the compiler, rather than standard .OBJ linkable files.
-This improved compilation and linkage times, but meant that .TPU files could not be linked with the output of other languages or even used with different releases of Turbo Pascal unless recompiled from source.
+This improved compiling and linking times, but meant that .TPU files could not be linked with the output of other languages or even used with different releases of Turbo Pascal unless recompiled from source.